 More Congee Toppings – Sauces, Powders, Condiments

-3. Chili Oil – Choose your favorite style of chili oil and add a dash of this on top of the congee.
+- Chili Oil – Choose your favorite style of chili oil and add a dash of this on top of the congee.
 It gives the congee a crunchy texture with strong garlic flavors.
-Chili oil can be garlicky and/or spicy.
+You can follow my recipe to make your own chili oil.

 Which Congee Toppings Are Your Go-To?